niyaan21/thereportgenscholar/README.md

     ```bash
     npm run start
     ```
-    For Genkit flows in production, you'll typically deploy them as part of your backend (e.g., to Firebase Functions or Cloud Run).
-The `genkit start` command is for development.
-Refer to Genkit documentation for production deployment strategies.
+    For Genkit flows in production, you'll typically deploy them as part of your backend (e.g., to Firebase Functions, Cloud Run, or Netlify Functions).
+Refer to the Deployment section below.

+## 🚀 Deployment

+This application is configured for easy deployment to platforms like Netlify or Vercel that support Next.js.

+### Deploying to Netlify

+This project includes a `netlify.toml` file which configures the project to be deployed seamlessly on Netlify.

+1.  **Push to a Git Repository:** Make sure your project is on GitHub, GitLab, or Bitbucket.
+2.  **Create a New Site on Netlify:** Log in to Netlify and click "Add new site" -> "Import an existing project".
+3.  **Connect to Your Git Provider:** Select your Git provider and choose your project's repository.
+4.  **Configure Build Settings:** Netlify should automatically detect that this is a Next.js project and use the settings from `netlify.toml`.
+The build command will be `npm run build` and the publish directory will be `.next`.
+5.  **Add Environment Variables:** This is a crucial step.
+    *   Go to your new site's settings: "Site configuration" -> "Environment variables".
+    *   Click "Add a variable" and add your `GOOGLE_API_KEY`.
+    *   Add all of your `NEXT_PUBLIC_FIREBASE_*` variables one by one.
+6.  **Deploy:** Click "Deploy site".
+Netlify will start the build process and deploy your application.
+The Genkit flows will be automatically deployed as serverless Netlify Functions thanks to the Next.js runtime.

 ## 📂 Key Project Structure

 ```
 foss-ai/
 ├── .env                  # Environment variables (Firebase config, API keys)
+├── netlify.toml          # Netlify deployment configuration
 ├── components.json       # ShadCN UI configuration
 ├── next.config.ts        # Next.js configuration
 ├── package.json          # Project dependencies and scripts